riverbed/steelscript-appfwk/docs/tutorial.rst

     one of the few options listed in ``FIELD_OPTIONS`` in ``StockTable`` class.
 When adding columns to the table, the first parameter, representing the name of the column, needs to be one the keys in the dict returned by the :ref:`Data fetch API<Data fetch API>`.
 For time columns, the ``datatype`` parameter needs to be 'time'.
-Since we plan to plot the data against the dates, thus the ``date`` column needs to be specified as the key column, as done by setting ``iskey=True``.
+Since we plan to plot the data against the dates, the ``date`` column needs to be specified as the key column, as done by setting ``iskey=True``.

 Last step is to add a widget to the report and bind the table to the widget at the same time.